Amen Brown: Political career

-State Representative
+State representative

 In June 2020, Brown ran as a Democrat, defeating incumbent G. Roni Green in the Democratic primary, winning by just 600 votes.
 He campaigned during the COVID-19 pandemic by delivering masks and hand sanitizer.

 Brown was elected to the Pennsylvania House of Representatives in November 2020, winning 95% of the vote and defeating Republican Wanda Logan.

-Following redistricting in 2021, Brown successfully ran for the 10th District seat.
-This was despite a attempt to have Brown removed from the primary ballot after it was reveled Brown failed to properly fill out a required list of financial interests.
+Following redistricting in 2021, Brown successfully ran for the 10th District seat in 2022.
+This was despite an attempt to have Brown removed from the primary ballot after it was revealed Brown failed to properly fill out a required list of financial interests.
 Brown's name was allowed to remain on the ballot, though a judge did chastise Brown for displaying “an ignorance and shocking lack of care of the law.”
+Brown faced a similar challenge to his candidacy again in 2024.

 2023 Philadelphia mayoral election

 The Philadelphia Inquirer reported on December 5, 2022, Brown was planning to declare his candidacy as a Democratic candidate for the 2023 Philadelphia mayoral election.
 He announced his candidacy on December 16, 2022.
-His platform is centered around fighting crime and improving the city's standard of living.
+His platform centered around fighting crime and improving the city's standard of living.
+In March 2023, the validity of Brown's candidacy was challenged.
+Attorney Kevin Greenberg challenged Brown's candidacy on the basis that some 2,700 signatures on Brown's nominating petitions were allegedly fraudulent.
+Greenberg additionally said omissions in Brown's financial statements should also disqualify him from the race.
+Brown himself claimed the challenge was a "smear tactic" arranged by fellow candidate Jeff Brown (no relation to Brown).
+Greenberg worked for Jeff Brown, and several individuals who reviewed Brown's nominating petitions had ties to Jeff Brown's campaign.
+Around 2,000 signatures on Brown's nominating petitions were thrown out, but he was still left with the required minimum to remain on the ballot.
+A judge also allowed Brown to refile his financial statement and remain on the ballot.

+Brown kept a low profile during the mayoral race; skipping several forums where most other candidates were present.
+He was considered a "longshot" candidate.
+Because of his laxed campaign and larger absence from party functions, Bob Brady, the chair of Philadelphia's Democratic Party, removed Brown as 60th Ward Leader and installed a temporary replacement.
+Brown ultimately came in sixth in the primary with just over 3,000 votes, or 1.3%.

 Political positions

 The Philadelphia Inquirer has labeled Brown as a "centrist" or "moderate" Democrat.
+Philadelphia magazine called Brown "[t]he closest thing Philly has to an Eric Adams."